-5) Generate your Data Arts Funder Report.
-You will upload it as one of your required support materials.
+5) We will provide panelists your 2017 CDP Funder Report, which you submitted as part of the Eligibility Check.
 Identify areas which items require additional explanation to help panelists better understand your financial and participation data. (up to 1,000 characters)